mongodb-labs/hvdf/README.md

         data    : {x : 5}  // A document containing actual data
     }

-In addition to the requires timestamp and source, any other custom metadata may be added at the root level of the sample document.
+In addition to the required timestamp and source, any other custom metadata may be added at the root level of the sample document.